-- A. Common carriers or warehouse operators while engaged in lawfully transporting or storing prescription drugs or hypodermic apparatuses or any of their employees acting within the scope of their employment; - B. Employees or agents of persons lawfully entitled to possession who have temporary, incidental possession while acting within the scope of their employment or agency; - C. Persons whose possession is for the purpose of aiding public officers in performing their official duties while acting within the scope of their employment or duties; - D. Law enforcement officers while acting within the scope of their employment and official duties - E. Physicians, dentists, podiatrists, pharmacists or other persons authorized by law or rule to administer, dispense, prescribe or sell scheduled or prescription drugs, controlled substances or hypodermic apparatuses while acting within the course of their professional practice; - F. With regard to the possession or furnishing of hypodermic apparatuses, persons authorized by the Bureau of Health pursuant to a hypodermic apparatus exchange program, certified under chapter 252-A while acting within the scope of their employment under such programs; and - G. Close family members of or other persons authorized by a person lawfully in possession of the drug or controlled substance if the family member or authorized person is in possession of the drug or controlled substance for the purpose of assisting in filling a prescription, preparing the drug or substance to be administered or administering the drug or substance.
+- A. Common carriers or warehouse operators while engaged in lawfully transporting or storing prescription drugs or hypodermic apparatuses or any of their employees acting within the scope of their employment; - B. Employees or agents of persons lawfully entitled to possession who have temporary, incidental possession while acting within the scope of their employment or agency; - C. Persons whose possession is for the purpose of aiding public officers in performing their official duties while acting within the scope of their employment or duties; - D. Law enforcement officers while acting within the scope of their employment and official duties - E. Physicians, dentists, podiatrists, pharmacists or other persons authorized by law or rule to administer, dispense, prescribe or sell scheduled or prescription drugs, controlled substances or hypodermic apparatuses while acting within the course of their professional practice; - F. With regard to the possession or furnishing of hypodermic apparatuses, persons authorized by the Bureau of Health pursuant to a hypodermic apparatus exchange program, certified under chapter 252-A while acting within the scope of their employment under such programs; and - G. Persons conducting research at a school of pharmacology that is accredited or is a candidate for accreditation in good standing.